 6.6.1.12.
 Fuel tank depressurisation

 The tank pressure shall be subsequently released so as not to abnormally raise the inside pressure of the fuel tank.
 This may be done by opening the fuel cap of the vehicle.
 Regardless of the method of depressurisation, the vehicle shall be returned to its original condition within 1 minute.
-After this action, the vapour storage unit shall be connected again.
+After this action, the vehicle carbon canister shall be connected again.

 6.6.1.13.
 The procedures in paragraphs 6.5.6. to 6.5.9.8. inclusive of this Annex shall be followed.